MMANZANERO/jira-github-integration/README.md

 Check that:

-- The `bug` label exists in the target repository.
 - The request body contains valid JSON.
 - The issue title and body contain valid encoded values.
 - The `agent_assignment` property is supported by the API and enabled features.